scriby/asyncblock/README.md

 ## Keeping the stack trace

-To maintain the stack trace across async calls, the only thing you have to do is use an Error object (instead of a string) when calling a callback with an error.
+To maintain the stack trace across async calls, you don't have to do anything special.
+Note that callbacks which receive an error will have the first argument converted into an actual Error object (for example, if a string was passed).
 Thrown Errors will automatically get the previous stack trace appended to the stack.

 For example: